Marina-LA/Conference-Data-Crawler/README.md

 SEMANTIC_SCHOLAR_API_KEY="you_key_here"
 ```

-# :file_folder: Data Directory
+## Data Directory

 In this folder, the data obtained through the crawler will be stored.
 All data is saved in JSON files.

 This directory contains three other directories, ``base_crawler_data``, ``extended_crawler_data`` and ``citations_crawler_data``.
 Inside each of these directories are the JSON files that store the dates extracted with the crawlers.

-> It is important to note that if crawling is performed for different years of the same conference at separate times, the data for these years will be written into the existing file (for that conference), meaning no new file will be created.
+**Note:** If crawling is performed for different years of the same conference at separate times, the data for these years will be written into the existing file (for that conference), meaning no new file will be created.
 If crawling is performed for a year of a conference that is already written in the file (crawling was done previously), that year will be overwritten.
 The only time new files are created is the first time crawling is done for the conference.

-## :open_file_folder: Base Crawler Data
+### Base Crawler Data

 In this directory, the JSON files obtained using the base crawler are stored.
 If the extended crawler is used, files will also be placed in this directory.